 It’s not that I lack the ability to hold people’s attention.
 Not long ago, my sister and I were invited to deliver the keynote address at a breast cancer fundraising event.
 As I addressed the audience of more than six hundred people, blinding spotlights blazed in my eyes, heightening my sense of hearing was heightened.
-And what we heard was only people breathing; a sigh; the sound of a tongue softly clucking in disbelief at some of the more harrowing parts of our story.
+And all we heard was the sound of people breathing softly; a sigh; the sound of a tongue softly clucking in disbelief at some of the more harrowing parts of our story.
 These were the sounds of rapt attention.
 There was no need to repeat anything because every single person was listening.

 Of course these were adults, none of whom was a child of mine so that did help somewhat.
 But I’m pretty sure that it was just as much our compelling story of loss, endurance, drastic health measures and prevention that attracted all of those open eyes and ears and closed mouths to us.
-Here is the shortest possible version and you can decide for yourselves.
+Here is a brief synopsis and you can decide for yourselves.

 Our mother died of breast cancer at 42, leaving behind a husband and 5 children.
 I was 20 and the oldest of my siblings and I became hyper vigilant about my own breast health, going for scans and checkups regularly.
 Ten years later, after our father died of cancer too, I tested positive for the BRCA gene (carriers have an 87% chance of developing breast cancer) and decided to have a preventative double mastectomy.
 My decision was based on both wanting to stay alive for my 4 small kids as well as wanting to set a strong example for my younger siblings.
-The mastectomy turned out to be lifesaving as two early but very aggressive cancers were found in my breast tissue once removed.
+The mastectomy turned out to be lifesaving as two early but very aggressive cancers were found in my breast tissue after it had been removed.
 This served as a wakeup call to my younger sisters who were only in their 20’s at the time and they went for gene testing (unsurprisingly they were positive) and subsequent preventative mastectomies too.